 In Vaud, the average effective profit tax rate is around 13.79%, including federal tax.
 The capital tax rate amounts on average to 0.135% in Vaud but can be credited against the cantonal and municipal profit tax.

-The canton also grants tax exemptions to make it easier for new companies to set up and develop their business.
+The canton also grants tax relief to make it easier for new companies to set up and develop their business.
 Substantial tax reductions are allowed for up to 10 years after the company has been founded.
 The scope of the measures that are granted depends on the type of activity, the number of jobs created, investments that is made, and the location of the site chosen.

-As part of the application of the regional policy of the Swiss Confederation, reductions in federal tax can also be granted to industrial companies which benefit from a tax exemption on a cantonal level and which are established in certain municipalities, such as Aigle, Moudon, Rennaz, and Yverdon-les-Bains.
+As part of the application of the regional policy of the Swiss Confederation, reductions in federal tax can also be granted to industrial companies which benefit from a tax relief on a cantonal level and which are established in certain municipalities, such as Aigle, Moudon, Rennaz, and Yverdon-les-Bains.

 In 2020, the Federal Act on Tax Reform and Old-Age Insurance Financing (“STAF”) entered into force.
 This tax reform ensures an internationally accepted corporate taxation system.
 The STAF measures in Vaud include the patent box, which provides for a special deduction for innovative companies amounting 60% of revenues from patents and comparable rights that are based on qualifying expenditure for research and development.
 In addition, the canton of Vaud grants a further deduction of 50% for qualifying Swiss research and development expenditure.
 Both innovative major companies as well as small and medium enterprises can benefit from this relief.